strandriamanalina/tidying/README.md

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-- A warm thank you to David Hood for providing a thorough guide on how to approach this assignment. here is the link to the blogpost : https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/
+- A warm thank you to David Hood for providing a thorough guide on how to approach this assignment.
+Here is the link to the blogpost : https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

 Package requirements
 ==================================================================